 When a child is in a home with alcoholism, they’re more likely to have a slew of problems including emotional, behavioral and academic problems, and they chances of them becoming addicts themselves are four times higher than their peers.
 They’re also at a higher risk for suffering from abuse or witnessing domestic violence, and they’re more likely to marry an addict eventually.

-Related: Why alcoholism runs in families
+Related Topic: Why alcoholism runs in families

 Children growing up around alcoholism tend to feel confused and as if their lives are spiraling out of control.
 They’re also often disappointed by their parent who likely keeps promising to quit drinking.